inviqa/SysAdmin/rpi_wallboard/README.md

 sudo dd of=rpi_wallboard.img if=/dev/rdisk1 bs=1m count=2900
 ```

-#Restore from a backup image
+#Restore from a backup image - Using the Gold-Image
 ```
 sudo dd if=rpi_wallboard.img of=/dev/rdisk1 bs=1m
 ```
+Mount the /boot partition in your host computer
+Edit the /boot/config.txt file
+Set the following paramenters:
+* hostname=
+* ssid=
+* ssid_password=

 #TODO
 * automate installation of config.txt